hamcrest/OCHamcrest/README.md

 take matchers as arguments provide similar shortcuts, wrapping non-matcher arguments in `equalTo`.

-## How can I assert on an asynchronous call?
+## How Can I Assert on an Asynchronous Call?

 `assertWithTimeout` will keep evaluating an expression until the matcher is satisfied or a timeout is reached.
 For example,